canonical/checkbox/checkbox-ng/docs/launcher-tutorial.rst

     [test selection]
     exclude = .*bluetooth.* com.canonical.certification::dock/wireless.*

-Note: Exclude field set in launcher can be overriden in a config, following Checkbox values resolution order. see :doc:`configs</configs>` for more info.
+Note: Exclude field set in launcher can be overridden in a config, following Checkbox values resolution order.
+See :doc:`configs</configs>` for more info.

 Note: To clear the exclude list use...